 Welcome to the NU College of Education & Human Services Online Support Portal

 The Office of Graduate and Professional Studies is pleased to provide you with online resources to supplement our "face-to-face" services for current, new and prospective students who are enrolled in online programs or taking individual courses online.
-To begin, log in the Welcome Portal, fill out the required forms and register for orientation.
+To begin, log in the Welcome Portal, fill out the required forms.
 Information is available below to provide you with links to services, forms and other helpful materials to facilitate your experience in online learning at Niagara.

 Additionally, students may email or call advisors to set up appointments to discuss their academic plans in greater detail.
 Contact information for advisors can be found on individual program pages.
 You may also contact the Office of Graduate Education & Counseling for further assistance:

 *Activating your PurplePass is a one-time action to activate your student number and generate a password.
 This allows students to use one username (s + 7-digit student number) and password for all of the online systems and services listed below.

 Activating Purple Pass

 For further assistance, follow the steps in this short video tutorial to activate your PurplePass account.

 To be able to register for courses, students will need to log onto their myNU account and edit their profile.
 This must be done each semester before registering for courses.